 Amortisation is recognised in profit or loss on a straight-line basis over the estimated useful lives of intangible assets other than goodwill, from the date the asset is available for use.
 The estimated useful lives are as follows:

-• Software 2-7 years
+- Software

-• Customer relationship and other contracts 2-20 years
+- Customer relationship and other contracts

-• Other intangible assets 2 - 20 years
+- Other intangible assets

 Amortisation methods, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.